smeee23/just_cause/docs/index.md

 ### Fund a Cause

+Through lossless donations, JustCause is able to charge no fees to Contributors.
 To donate users go to the Dashboard to see JustCause's Verified Pools.
 Alternatively, users search for user generated pools by name or contract address.

 Users share Causes they create or feel passionate about on social media by clicking the share icons in the  Pool.
 This creates a post with a link on the platform for friends to follow and contribute.